dev-ansh-r/dcalpwan-server-stack/sdk/js/README.md

-# The Things Stack for LoRaWAN JavaScript SDK
+# The Stack for LoRaWAN JavaScript SDK
-This is the official SDK for the The Things Stack for LoRaWAN.
+This is the official SDK for the The Things Stack for LoRaWAN which has been edited and used for our apllication of a dcalpwan server for provate networks.

 ## Usage